+Progression

-Progression: Most required nursing courses are sequential, and a student who fails to pass such a course cannot progress in the nursing curriculum.
-A student seeking a waiver of this policy must submit a written request to the Student Admissions and Academic Affairs Committee for an exception to the rule.
+Most required D.N.P. courses are sequential, and a student who fails to pass such a course cannot progress in the nursing curriculum until the course has been successfully repeated.
+A student seeking a waiver of this policy must submit a written request to the D.N.P.
+Student Admissions and Academic Affairs Committee for an exception to the rule.